How do I crop an image?

 - Once the image has been opened click the Crop button.

-- Either drag a box around the selection you wish to crop or click 4 x 6, 5 x 7, or 8 x 10 if you're wanting to crop the image to a hard copy image.
+- Either drag a box around the selection you want to crop or click 4 x 6, 5 x 7, or 8 x 10 if you're wanting to crop the image to a hard copy image.

 Microsoft Paint users

-Microsoft Paint does not have an easy to use crop feature like many other image editors.
+Microsoft Paint does not have an easy to use crop feature like other image editors.
 However, with a few extra steps Microsoft Paint users can still crop images.

 If the image is similar to the above example, with white or empty portions on the right and bottom of the image you can use the image grabbers on the bottom right corner of the image and click and drag the image up to the left until you have only the image selected and then let go.